vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap-on-kind-pt1/index.md

 From development, to operations, to security, a primary goal of Tanzu Application Platform is to ensure all these parties' goals are met.
 In this way, compliance policies, updates, and new features are automatically configured together from the very beginning, rather than as an afterthought.

-Keep reading  Part 2 (coming soon) to find out how to locally install Tanzu Application Platform on KIND.
+Keep reading  [Part 2](https://tanzu.vmware.com/developer/guides/kubernetes/gs-tap-on-kind-pt2/) to find out how to locally install Tanzu Application Platform on KIND.

 ## Resources